Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 [lumif]: parallel/lumif.md
 [lumip]: parallel/lumip.md

-The LUMI storage is composed of two main partitions:

 The table below gives you an overview of the available options for storage.
 Note that, except for the user home directory, data storage is allocated per project.